Roz White – Co-owner White’s Grocers

-Anita is a Chartered Accountant, Fellow of CPA Australia, professional member of the Australian Restructuring and Turnaround Association, member of the Family Law Practitioners Association of Australia and Australian Institute of Company Directors and an associate member of the Association of Certified Fraud Examiners.
+Anita is a Chartered Accountant, Fellow of CPA Australia, professional member of the Australian Restructuring and Turnaround Associate, member of the Family Law Practitioners Association of Australia and Australian Institute of Company Directors and an associated member of the Association of Certified Fraud Examiners.
 She holds a Bachelor of Business from University of Southern Queensland and a Graduate Certificate in Forensic Studies (Accounting) from Monash University.

-After 12 years membership of the Network, Anita was reintroduced to the management committee and accepted the nomination as Treasurer in 2018.
-She also serves as treasurer of Suncoast Community Legal Service and enjoys contributing to the community as a foundation member of the SunnyKids P100 program.
+After 12 years membership of the Network, Anita was reintroduced to the management committee in 2018.
+She was also the treasurer of the Suncoast Community Legal Service for six years and enjoys contributing to the community as a foundation member of SunnyKids P100 program.

 NETWORK DEVELOPMENT CHAIR | PAULA WILLIAMSON